Skip to main content

 During the contract monitoring phase, you have to make sure everyone is complying with the terms of the agreement.
 In many cases, this is the toughest stage of the contract management lifecycle—even tougher than negotiating!

 The monitoring process varies from one company to another, but it usually involves comparing the other party’s performance to the terms outlined in the contract.
 For example, if you enter into a contract with an IT company, the agreement is likely to include terms related to system reliability and availability.
-If the company doesn’t perform according to these terms, you may qualify for a credit or some other remedy.
+If the company doesn’t perform according to these terms, it might result in a null and void contract, qualifying you for a credit or some other remedy.

 Monitoring is especially difficult if you don’t have a contract management system, as you’ll have to spend time searching for the contract and flipping through it to find the information you need.
 With a robust software solution, you can find the contract in a matter of seconds and use the search function to find key milestones and amendments.